swharden/SWHarden.com/content/blog2/2009-04-30-a-foot-in-the-qrss-door.md

 ---
 title: A Foot in the QRSS Door
 date: 2009-04-30 09:26:40
-tags: ["qrss", "microcontroller", "amateur radio", "old"]
+tags: ["qrss", "microcontroller", "amateur radio", "obsolete"]
 ---

 # A Foot in the QRSS Door